 In addition, as suggested in Notsu et al. (2019), the constant and decreasing trends of maximum starspot coverage can be compared with the relation between X-ray flux and rotation period (e.g., Wright et al. 2011).
-The X-ray fluxes of solar-type stars are also known to show the constant regime (or so-called "saturation" regime) in the period range of $P{\rm rot} \lesssim 2-3$ days, but they decrease constantly as the $P{\rm rot}$ values increase in the range of $P{\rm rot} \gtrsim 2-3$ days.
+The X-ray fluxes of solar-type stars are also known to show the constant regime (or so-called "saturation" regime) in the period range of $P{\rm rot} \lesssim 2-3$ days, but they decrease constantly as the $P{\rm rot}$ values increase in the range of $P{\rm rot} \lesssim 2-3$ days.
 The changing point of this X-ray trend ($P{\rm rot} \lesssim 2-3$ days) is different from that of maximum spot size values ($P{\rm rot} \lesssim 12-14$ days).
-These similarities and differences can be interesting and helpful when considering the relation between stellar activity (including starspots, flares, X-ray steady emissions) and rotation period in more detail, though a detailed study on this point is beyond the scope of this paper.
+These similarities and differences can be interesting and helpful when considering the relation between stellar activity (including starspots, flares, and X-ray steady emissions) and rotation period in more detail, though a detailed study of this point is beyond the scope of this paper.

 3.5.
-Differences between the number of stars having rotation period values and the number of stars in Kepler field
+Differences between the Number of Stars Having Rotation Period Values and the Number of Stars in the Kepler Field